i0Ek3/m4/README.md

 **Note: You'd better run this program under the Linux.**

-You can build this program by `make` command under src/, or run follows command alone:
+You can build this program by `make` command or run follows command alone under the src/:

 ```Shell
 $ gcc -I ../include m4.cpp -o m4 -std=c++11